Importing or moving live animals, germinal products, animal by-products and high risk food and feed not of animal origin

 You should check if current issues, such as disease outbreaks may affect your import.

 This guidance also applies to goods imported for commercial purposes by post or courier.
-Contact your post or courier service for more information about the process.
+Contact your post or courier service to find out if they offer an import service for commercial imports and for more information about the process.

 Check what documents you need